jorgevidovic/jorgevidovic/README.md

 # 👨🏻‍🔧 About Me:
-👨🏻‍💻 I’m a software developer, but also like marketing and content creation<br>🔭 Looking to collaborate on software projects<br>🌱 Learning full-stack developing<br>💬 You can ask me about .NET<br>⚡ https://jorgevidovic.com/
+👨🏻‍💻 I’m a software developer, but also like marketing and content creation<br>🔭 Looking to collaborate on software projects<br>🌱 Learning full-stack developing<br>💬 You can ask me about .NET y Laravel<br>⚡ https://jorgevidovic.com/

 ## 🌐 Socials: